 Arrive at the Dallas/Ft.
 Worth Airport.
 Pick up your car and transfer independently to your hotel.

-Today head out for the capital city of Texas, Austin, home to the handsome State Capitol Building and the Texas State History Museum.
+Today head out for the State Capital.
 Austin is a lively city that bills itself as the “Live Music Capital of the World”, filled with more than 250 music venues and a vibrant arts scene.
-Enjoy an evening on Sixth Street or the Warehouse District.

-Take a short drive to the island of Galveston, filled with Victorian architectural reminders of its reign as Texas’ leading port.
-Galveston dominated commerce along the Gulf until its growth was halted by a hurricane.
+Take a short drive to the island of Galveston, filled with Victorian architecture.
 Then head for Corpus Christi, known as Texas’s playground.

-Day 5 Corpus Christi to San Antonio (239KM)
+Day 6 Corpus Christi to San Antonio (239km)

 See the open range and farmland of early settlers on the way to San Antonio.
 San Antonio’s unique blend of cultures makes it one of the most charming cities in the U.S. Your hotel for the next two nights is in the heart of San Antonio within easy reach of the major sites.

 Stroll along the River Walk or visit El Mercado.
-The Spanish Governor’s Palace or one of the many Spanish missions will take you into the historical heritage of this charming city.
-But most of all, remember the Alamo and visit the site of the courageous battle between a handful of Texans and Santa Ana’s vast army, which was instrumental in creating the Republic of Texas.
+Remember the Alamo and visit the site of the courageous battle between a handful of Texans and Santa Ana’s vast army, which was instrumental in creating the Republic of Texas.

-Day 7 San Antonio - Pecos County - Fort Stockton (530KM)
+Day 8 San Antonio - Pecos County - Fort Stockton (530km)

-The city of El Paso is located on the western most tip of the state of Texas and is on the U.S./Mexico order.
-Its proximity to Mexico helps promote the best the two worlds have to offer, and El Pasoans have long enjoyed the benefits of being situated between three states and two nations.
+The city of El Paso is located close to the U.S./Mexico order giving a flavour of the best the two worlds have to offer.
 El Paso’s climate, typical of the desert southwest, and its mix of cultures and traditions makes the Sun City a unique and interesting place to visit.

 Leave El Paso and cross into New Mexico.
 Between the mountains and themes as runs a river, and astride it stands a city that embodies the diversity of cultures that are uniquely American.
 It is Albuquerque.

-Albuquerque is a city full of exciting attractions and events, from Historic Old Town, where the Villa of Albuquerque was founded in 1706, to the Albuquerque International Balloon Fiesta, the most popular ballooning event in the world.
+Albuquerque a city full of exciting attractions and events, from Historic Old Town, to the Albuquerque International Balloon Fiesta, the most popular ballooning event in the world.

-Unique to this area are the Pinyon pines, which produce an edible nut considered a gourmet delicacy in the west.
-Continue eastward to the panhandle of Texas and hopefully you’ll get a glimpse of the Texas blue sky or a towering thundercloud, both prevalent features of this flat plain.
-Amarillo was once a railhead town for cattle shipments to the north.
+Continue eastward to the panhandle of Texas towards Amarillo which was once a railhead town for cattle shipments to the north.
 The cattle industry remains an important element of the city’s economy.
 Amarillo is well known for its Cadillac graveyard.

 Drive eastward today to Palo Duro Canyon and see artefacts of Pre-Pueblo inhabitants.
-Then continue South towards Fort Worth.
+Then continue south towards Fort Worth.
 The City of Cowboys and Culture is the 16th-largest city in the United States and offers visitors rich Western history, world-class art and entertainment.
-The Old West is alive and well in Fort Worth: learn to two-step at the world’s largest honky-tonk, watch a year-round rodeo, see a daily cattle drive in the Stockyards National Historic District or have a drink in a real Western Saloon.